-Many existing voting rules achieve an $\alpha$-value of $\frac{k}{k+1}$ for this example since they can return the committee, which is visualized in violet, and leave the large group of voters $N_{b_6}$ unrepresented.
-Note that in this instance, rules like GJCR or MES would actually return not a single candidate since the instance has to contain a JR violation in order for them to select any candidate.
-We therefore consider a natural way to adapt these rules to $\alpha$ by lowering the quota and giving more budget to the voters, respectively.
-They are formally defined in \Cref{section:analysis_voting_rules}.
-In the following, we show that all these rules have a comparably bad $\alpha$-value on the instances defined in $\Cref{example1}$.
+Many existing voting rules achieve an $\alpha$-value of $\frac{k}{k+1}$ in this example, since they return the committee, visualized in violet, while leaving the large group of voters $N_{b_6}$ unrepresented.
+Note that in this instance, rules like GJCR or MES would actually return no candidate, since the instance must contain a JR-violation for them to select any candidate.
+Therefore, we consider a natural way to adapt these rules to $\alpha$ by lowering the quota and giving more budget to the voters, respectively.
+We discuss these adaptations and define all the voting rules mentioned in the extended version.
+In the following, we show that all these rules have a comparably bad $\alpha$-value on the instances defined in \Cref{example1}.